Who can get Medicare? Basically,three groups are eligible:

 What to know about Medicare penalties.
 If you don't sign up during your initial enrollment period for some programs -- like Medicare Parts A and B and Medicare Prescription Drug Coverage (Part D) -- you might pay a higher monthly fee when you sign up later.

 There are some exceptions.
-If you or your spouse have drug coverage now through an employer-based health plan that is asgood as Medicare's or better, you shouldn't be charged a late penalty as long as you sign up within the deadlines.
-After insurance from an employer ends, you must sign up for Part B within 8 months and for Part D within 63 days.
+If you or your spouse are still working and have insurance coverage through your employer, you generally will not have to pay a late enrollment penalty.
+To avoid the Part D late enrollment penalty, your drug coverage now through an employer-based health plan must be asgood as Medicare's or better.
+Your employer plan must tell you each year if your plan is “creditable,” which means it provides coverage at least as good as Part D. After insurance from an employer ends, you must sign up for Part B within 8 months and for Part D within 63 days.
 Keep in mind that an insurance policy from an employer with fewer than 20 employees works differently with Medicare.
 If you work for a company of that size, you should sign up for Medicare when you are first eligible.
 You will not incur penalties if you don't, but without Medicare Part B coverage, you could be without coverage for outpatient services.

 Sign up for Medigap early.
 Medigap is private insurance you buy to help pay for additional Medicare costs.
 If you need a Medigap plan, you should buy it within 6 months of getting Medicare Part B. During that period, you're guaranteed to get any Medigap plan that’s available in your state.
 But if you try to buy it after those 6 months, the insurance company can charge you a higher price or turn you down altogether.